claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 * Storage and sharing of media: media should be stored/posted in such a way that:
   * It can be taken down at the request of a victim if it consists of private media posted without consent.
-  * Provide good and private mechanisms for reporting the posting of non-consented media.
+  * provide private and accessible mechanisms for reporting the posting of non-consented media.
   * Provide a way to destroy media once a device is in the hands of an attacker.
 * Social media: social media can be a way for attackers to enhance monitoring.